-If an ASCE member is uncertain about ethical conduct in a particular situation, if he or she is concerned about personal conduct, or if it appears that a fellow ASCE member may have violated the ASCE Code of Ethics, the member should discuss his/her concerns with his/her immediate supervisor, owner, department head, or mentor.
-If this is not possible, or if after such discussion the concern persists, the member is encouraged to contact ASCE's staff liaisons to the Committee on Professional Conduct (CPC).
+If a professional engineer is uncertain about ethical conduct in a particular situation, if he or she is concerned about personal conduct, or if it appears that a fellow Professional engineer may have violated the ASCE Code of Ethics, the member should discuss his/her concerns with his/her immediate supervisor, owner, department head, or mentor.
+If this is not possible, or if after such discussion the concern persists, the member is encouraged to contact their State Engineering Board.

 Ethical conduct is most often related to the professional behavior of the individual and requires constant self-evaluation and personal accountability.
-There are occasions, however, when protecting the safety, health, and welfare of the public and the profession requires that ASCE members hold each other accountable.
-When a question related to the ethical professional conduct of another member is communicated to ASCE:
+There are occasions, however, when protecting the safety, health, and welfare of the public and the profession requires that Professional engineers hold each other accountable.
+When a question related to the ethical professional conduct of another member is communicated to a State Engineering Board:

-- The questioning member will be treated with dignity and respect. - The concerns raised will be seriously addressed, and the concerned member will be informed of the outcome. - All communications will be held in confidence to the greatest extent possible: - Questions of guidance or clarification may be asked anonymously. - A report of possible misconduct requires identification of the ASCE member making the report.
+- The questioning licensee will be treated with dignity and respect. - The concerns raised will be seriously addressed, and the concerned member will be informed of the outcome. - All communications will be held in confidence to the greatest extent possible: - Questions of guidance or clarification may be asked anonymously. - A report of possible misconduct requires identification of the licensee making the report. - The identity of a licensee who, in good faith, reports violations of the code of ethics will be treated as confidential, and no reprisal will be taken against him/her.

-- The identity of an ASCE member who, in good faith, reports violations of the code of ethics will be treated as confidential, and no reprisal will be taken against him/her. - Disciplinary action may be taken against anyone who retaliates, either directly or indirectly, or encourages others to do so against any ASCE member who, in good faith, reports a violation of the code of ethics. - The identity of the reporting person will only be disclosed on a need-to-know basis.
+- Disciplinary action may be taken against anyone who retaliates, either directly or indirectly, or encourages others to do so against any licensee who, in good faith, reports a violation of the code of ethics. - The identity of the reporting person will only be disclosed on a need-to- know basis.